notle1706/aws_notes/CLF-C02.md

 * Amazon Aurora - Fully managed Relational Database with automatic scaling
 * Amazon DynamoDB - Fully managed NoSQL database
 * Amazon RedShift - Fully managed relational warehouse service
-* AWS Transit Gateway - onnects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
+* AWS Transit Gateway - Connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
 This connection simplifies your network and puts an end to complex peering relationships.
+* Amazon Simple Queue Service (SQS) - fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications
+* S3 - 11 9's of durablity object storage
+  * Multi-Region Access Points - Designed for multi-region access to S3 data
+  * Storage Lens - Provides organisation-wide visibility into object storage usage and activity
+  * Glacier - Archiving and long-term backup of infrequently accessed data
+* AWS Global Accelerator - Uses AWS global network to optimise routing of traffic to applications
+* Amazon EFS - Scalable file storage
+* Amazon FSx - Fully managed file storage
+* AWS DataSync - Data transfer service that simplifies, automate and accelerates moving large amounts of data between on premise and AWS Cloud storage.
+Focused on efficient data transfer
+* AWS SDK - Libraries for developers to interact with AWS services from their applications
+* AWS Batch - Run batch computing workloads on AWS
+* AWS Config - Provides detailed inventory of your AWS resources and configurations and well as config history
+* Rightsizing - Matching instance types and sizes to your workload performance and capacity requirements at the lowest possible cost
+* Amazon Polly - Deploy high-quality, natural sounding human voices in dozens of languages
+* Amazon Comprehend - Derive and understand valuable insights from text within document
+* Amazon Rekognition - Automate and lower the cost of your image recognition and video analysis with ML
+* Amazon ECS - Managed container service
+* AWS Step Functions - Serverless orchestration service that enables you to coordinate multiple AWS services into serverless workflows.
+* AWS Snowmobile - up to 100 petabytes
+* AWS Snowcone - up to 8tb
+* AWS Snowball - 50 to 80tb
+* AWS Congnito - Handle user authentication on 3rd party websites with some identity providers

 ### Billing and Pricing
 * AWS Billing Conductor - create custome pricing and billing for AWS usage